jeffcheung2019/testing/README.md

+Build the node js package first:<br/>
+npm install<br/>
-Build the node js package first: npm install then run the command for starting the dev server: npm start
+then run the command for starting the dev server:<br/>
+npm start<br/>
-This project is made with react on top of create react app
+This project is made with react on top of create react app<br/>

 ==============================================================